Weight Watchers Recipe of the Day: Low-Fat Lemon Bars

 If you like these WW Low-Fat Lemon Bars, be sure to check out my other easy, healthy Weight Watchers friendly recipes: Lemon Coconut Tea Cake, Low Fat Lemon Blueberry Oatmeal Muffins, Lightened Up Lemon Cream Cheesecake Bars, Savory Lemon Rosemary Blueberry Bread, Skinny No Bake Lemon Blueberry Cheesecake, Pink Lemonade Bundt Cake, Slow Cooker Lemon Cake and Slow Cooker Lemon Poppyseed Cake

-If you’ve made these Low-Fat Lemon Bars, please give the recipe a star rating below and leave a comment letting me know how you liked them.
+If you've made this Low-Fat Lemon Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Weight Watchers Low Fat Lemon Bars Recipe